 It is now commonly accepted as fact that mankind evolved from life forms with hairy red asses, a proposition that anyone who's been to the beach lately shouldn't find too hard to accept.

 May 25, 1977 -

 In a time long ago and in a galaxy far, far away, George Lucas began legally printing money with the release of the first Star Wars movie, which for reasons only know to George was titled - Stars War IV: A New Hope.

-George realized that he did not have enough money so he released Star Wars Episode VI: Return of the Jedi on this date.
+George realized that he did not have enough money so he released Star Wars Episode VI: Return of the Jedi on this date in 1983.

 Yes, we are old.

 May 25, 1996 -

 The body of Bradley Nowell is discovered in his room at San Francisco's Ocean View Motel.

 Nowell, lead singer for radio trio Sublime, was killed by an accidental smack overdose.